 Corporate Partner Impact Achievements

 Vitamin Angels welcomed a 22% increase in corporate partnerships in 2021 with its long-standing partners giving more generously than ever before.
 Walgreens achieved a significant milestone of reaching 300M women and children through their partnership with Vitamin Angels, as well as launched a new Prenatal Pilot Program in Chicago.
 The program distributes free prenatal vitamins and minerals to underserved pregnant women in 16 Chicago Walgreens stores.
-Other corporate partners who gave generously in 2021 included SmartyPants (who marked the milestone of reaching 20M women and children and set a new goal of 100M reached), Bayer, and Goli Nutrition.
+Other corporate partners who gave generously in 2021 included SmartyPants (who marked the milestone of reaching 20M women and children and set a new goal of 100M reached by the end of 2022), Bayer, and Goli Nutrition.

 Launched a Diversity, Equity, and Inclusion Initiative